UK business; activity, size and location: 2024

 Enterprise

-An enterprise is an organisational unit producing goods or services that has a certain degree of autonomy in decision making.
+An enterprise is an organisational unit producing goods or services which has a certain degree of autonomy in decision-making.

 IDBR